kannsh/Assignment-2-Tutorial/README.md

 # MUST READ #

-# *All notebooks, saved models and dataset folders must be inside your CWD
+# *All notebooks and CSV files must be inside your CWD

 # Download CSV file
 Place the graph.csv file into your CWD (current working directory)